Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 ### Cloud models

-Cloud providers like Azure also provide both managed and unmanaged components.
-For example, if you provision a VM to run your application, you are then opting into managing the VM yourself.
-This will involve installing your dependencies, keeping the VM and your dependencies patched, upgrading its operating system, deciding when and how to scale it, backing it up on a regular basis, and many other tasks.

-In constrast, managed services take care of some or all of these concerns for you.
-The cloud vendor takes responsiblity for many aspects of the ongoing operation of the service.
-We typically think of these as platform-as-a-service (PaaS) or serverless offerings.

-When evaluating the cost of different services, it's important to consider the total cost of ownership (TCO).
-PaaS and serverless offerings typically have a lower TCO because of the significant reduction in administrative work and therefore operational expenditure.
-They also sometimes allow scaling to much lower cost, and elastically scaling up to higher tiers, as required.
+Consider different cloud hosting models.
+Managed services (also called Platform as a Service/PaaS, serverless, or Software as a Service) usually have much less ongoing maintenance and operation required compared to unmanaged services (Infrastructure as a Service).
+Managed services often result in a lower total cost of ownership (TCO).

-> 📖 Read more in [Azure Well-Architected Framework - Provision with optimization].
+> 📖 Read more in [Azure Well-Architected Framework - Managed services].

 ## Elasticity
 There are a number of workload patterns that make the best use of the economics and scale of the